 - Windows 7 handwriting recognition (opens in new tab) engine and models for East-Asian languages (i.e., Simplified Chinese, Traditional Chinese, Korean, and Japanese)

-- StackMine transferred to Windows, having identified 19 high-impact performance bugs for Windows 8
+- StackMine transferred to Windows, helped identify and fix 19 high-impact performance bugs for Windows 8 before release

 - Quick Insights of Power BI (opens in new tab) released on Dec 1, 2015, powered by Auto Insights